adhering/midl-website/pages/board.md

 ## Program board

-The members of the technical committee are responsible for managing the review and paper selection process of the conference, and are appointed typically for 3 years.
+The members of the program board are responsible for managing the review and paper selection process of the conference, and are appointed typically for 3 years.

 * Adrian V. Dalca
 * Adrien Depeursinge